 I’ve always liked the idea of a 30-day challenge.
 Small daily steps towards change appeals to my practical nature.
 Twice, I’ve made NanoWrimo work for me, but outside of those group-fueled spurts, I’ve had little success with writing goals based on word count.
 My approach to writing is less linear more additive, lending itself to weekly goals, which takes a bite out of the benefit of a 30-day challenge.

 This January, however, under the influence resolutions and fresh starts, I was seduced by a new planner.
-A lovely hardcover affair with bright white high quality paper, filled with boxes and charts for daily, weekly and monthly goals.
+A lovely hardcover affair with bright white high-quality paper, filled with boxes and charts for daily, weekly and monthly goals.
 It was undated so I could start it and use it one my own terms.

 It arrived mid-January and sat on my desk.
 It did not accompany me on vacation.
 The charts were overwhelming.
 I set it aside, thinking I’d use it when I got deep into the next book draft.
 Truth is it intimidated me.
 I’m fairly disciplined, but I wasn’t ready for the written commitment of practicing a behavior for 30 days.

 I took the planner with me to a writing retreat in Vermont.
 I showed off its handsome (blank) pages to the other writers.
 I admitted my fear.
-How awful would it be to soil those lovely pages with unfulfilled intentions.
+How awful would it be to soil those lovely pages with unfulfilled intentions?
 So, I decided to keep them.
 It was just 30 days.
-What would happen if I put writing first.
+What would happen if I put writing first?

-Through the ever-brilliant BrainPickings, I discovered a study by researchers from the University College of London.
-Their study of new habits found that the average time it takes for a new habit to stick is actually 66 days.
-So, I’m back at it for another 30.
+Through the ever-brilliant BrainPickings, I discovered a study by researchers from the University College of London that demonstrated that the average time it takes for a new habit to stick is actually 66 days.